tech-showcase/entertainment-service/README.md

 ## ENTERTAINMENT SERVICE

 ### Description
-This repo contains project that act as a service of microservices system.
+This repo contains project that act as a **service**.
 This service is part of a big system.
-The whole system will be used to present technology show case.
+The whole system will be used to present **micro-services without an orchestrator**.

 ### Features
-- Serve movie data
+- Serve movie data through gRPC.

-This service serve data that is mentioned above through GRPC.

 ### API
 Please refer to all proto file [here](proto) for more detail about the provided API.
-You can use GRPC by:
+You can use gRPC by:
 - Installing [protoc](http://google.github.io/proto-lens/installing-protoc.html)
 - Installing [protoc-gen-go](https://grpc.io/docs/languages/go/quickstart/)
 - Generating code by executing `protoc -I./proto --go_out=plugins=grpc:. proto/*/*.proto`